supertestnet/8bit-cpu-for-bitvm/README.md

 5. LDI -- load a value directly into register A (not from ram)
 6. JMP -- jump to another instruction
 7. JIC -- jump to another instruction if the carry bit is set, that is, if register A overflowed while computing a previous instruction (this allows for "bounded loops" so that the cpu can run a loop for X number of times and then break out of it)
-8. HLT -- stop the computer (must be entered twice)
+8. HLT -- stop the computer (actually stops the microinstruction counter from incrementing so that the computer stops changing its state til it runs out of cycles)
 ```

-Commands 1, 4, 5, and 6 take parameters.
+Commands 1-6 take parameters.
 After specifying the command, give a number 0-15.
-Commands 1 and 4 use this number to set the ram to that byte, which it then loads into A (LDA) or overwrites with the contents of A (STA).
+Commands 1, 2, 3, and 4 use this number to set the ram to that byte, which it then loads into A (LDA), adds to A (ADD), subtracts from A (SUB), or overwrites with the contents of A (STA).
 Command 5 puts the number you specify directly into register A (usually it's a 1 or a 0 but it can be anything from 0 to 15).
-Commands 6 and 7 use this number to determine which Assembly instruction you want to jump to.
+Commands 6 and 7 use the number you specify to determine which Assembly instruction in your program you want to jump to.

 # Sample programs